house-of-giants/Calcifer/README.md

 ### Creating a Formula

-1. Go to Anything Calculator > Add New Formula
+1. Go to Calcifer > Add New Formula
 2. Enter a title and description for your formula
 3. Define the formula expression using variable names
 4. Add input fields and set their properties